banner

 What's Included

-• Airport transfers;
+• Airport transfers

-• All meals (Breakfast, lunch, dinner) during the trek;
+• All meals (Breakfast, Lunch, Dinner) during the trek

-• Equipment clothing for porters including their insurance;
+• Equipment and clothing for porters

-• All necessary paperwork and Everest trekking permit;
+• All necessary paperwork and trekking permits

 What's not Included

-• International flights; Nepalese visa fee;
+• Nepalese visa fee.

-• Excess baggage charge(s) for the domestic flights;
+• Excess baggage charges for domestic flights.

-• Lunch and evening meals in Kathmandu;
+• Lunch and evening meals in Kathmandu.

-• Tips for guide(s), porter(s) and driver(s);
+• Tips for guides, porters, drivers, and office staff.

 trip-icon